 8. The revision part in the textbooks, workbooks used for summer camps 2015, the Snehabala cards, Easy English cards, Katha vachakaalu library books and other available material shall be used for revision, concept reinforcement and for remedial teaching.

 9. Teachers should decide and divide the remedial teaching periods as per children performance.

-10. Remedial teaching should be carried out hand to hand without disturbing the regular subject teaching.
+10. Remedial teaching should be carried out a hand to hand without disturbing the regular subject teaching.

 11. Every week the progress of the child shall be recorded by concerned teachers.

-Morning session: As part of class readiness programme, day wise activities given in the class readiness module to be done in a creative manner;
+Morning session: As part of the class readiness programme, day-wise activities given in the class readiness module to be done in a creative manner;

 Afternoon session: June month portion from text books are to be taught

 1. For classes 6th to 8th, among the 48 periods, 30 periods are to be allocated to regular syllabus teaching and the remaining 18 periods are to allocated for Class readiness programmes for the subjects Telugu, English, Hindi and mathematics.